storageos/tutorials/influxdb/030-create-query-data.md

 `influx -host influxdb-0.influxdb`{{execute}}

-Authenticate your user (use <em>admin</em> for both user and password when
+Authenticate your user (use "admin" for both user and password when prompted):
-prompted:

 `auth`{{execute}}